tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 ## So what did I learn?

 The integration was twenty lines of config.
 The hard part was the semantics: which metadata is a tag and which is an attribute, and who owns the word `status`.
-Datadog won't tell you it preferred a different attribute than the one you meant, and a fix that ships next to the real one will happily take the credit for months, because the symptom went away and nobody had a reason to look closer.
+Datadog won't tell you it preferred a different attribute than the one you meant, and a fix that ships next to the real one will take the credit for months, because the symptom went away and nobody had a reason to look closer.

 So distrust the pipeline until you've personally seen one WARN and one tag in the UI.
 And when the symptom clears, make sure you know *which* change cleared it.